pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/awsx/ec2/_index.md

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="VpcArgs-numberOfNatGateways">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/4efcf0b7e124489da16fc08702b4fe5c9837ea2c/nodejs/awsx/ec2/vpc.ts#L491">property <b>numberOfNatGateways</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-awsx/blob/f60ea6dec5c2450bf0bb457981a3091c094e9631/nodejs/awsx/ec2/vpc.ts#L506">property <b>numberOfNatGateways</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>numberOfNatGateways?: <span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined'>undefined</a></span> | <span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number'>number</a></span>;</pre>
 {{% md %}}

-The number of NAT gateways to create if there are any private subnets created.
+The max number of NAT gateways to create if there are any private subnets created.
 A NAT gateway enables instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances.
 A minimum of '1' gateway is needed if an instance is to be allowed connection to the internet.

-If this is set, a nat gateway will be made for each availability zone in the current region.
+If this is not set, a nat gateway will be made for each availability zone in the current region.
 The first public subnet for that availability zone will be the one used to place the nat gateway in.
 If less gateways are requested than availability zones, then only that many nat gateways will be created.

 Private subnets in an availability zone that contains a nat gateway will route through that gateway.
 Private subnets in an availability zone that does not contain a nat gateway will be